wandersick/englishize-cmd/#Readme.txt

      [ Releases ]

-       vNext  Added the option to install (and uninstall) Englishize Cmd into system for ease of use, alongside existing portable option.
+       2.0    Added the option to install (and uninstall) Englishize Cmd into system for ease of use, alongside existing portable option.
               Improved elevation mechanism so that it supports Run prompt